vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

   - Make a request to open a container at `key`.
   - `result` is given the child Container.
 - **DeleteChildContainer(ContainerInfo child, AsyncResult&lt;void>)**
-  - Make a request to delete the Container.
+  - Make a request to remove `child.key()` from the latest Container listings.
   - Fails if `child.key()` does not currently reference `child`.
 - **ListBlobs(AsyncResult&lt;std::vector&lt;Blob>> result)**
   - Request the list of Blobs.